 3. Avoid Creating Redirection Chains and Loops

-That’s why it is a best practice to avoid redirection chains and point directly to the new location of a website or page.
+That’s why it’s a best practice to avoid long redirect chains and always point the original URL directly to the final destination.
 This is especially important when setting up permanent 301 redirects.
-Having too many 301 redirects can cause errors and lead to poor user experience.

 Besides that, you should also try to avoid redirection loops.
-It occurs when the URLs in a chain redirect back to itself and creates an infinite loop.
+It occurs when the URLs in a chain redirect back to themselves and creates an infinite loop.

 As a result, users and search engines won’t see the intended page and instead view the original page.
 This could also result in a ‘redirected you too many times’ error.